Shebeen Brewing Company, Wolcott

 According to their website, “Shebeen or Sibin in Irish is defined as ‘An unlicensed establishment or private house selling alcoholic liquor’.
 In short, brewhouses.
 What we are is Connecticut’s best brewery.”

-But to call yourself straight up “Connecticut’s best brewery,” in your second month of operation is cac.
-That’s Irish for crap.
+Whoa.
+Slow down there.
+To call yourself straight up “Connecticut’s best brewery,” in your second month of operation is crazy.
 Even if you actually believe that, in the insular world of Connecticut craft brewing, I’d advise against such bluster.

 But then they continued and upped it to a new level.
 (I later learned that it was) Rich Visco, the owner, who charged across the taproom floor, tongue wagging, body in distress, begging the server for some of his own Black IPA, “stat!”
 (The black IPA is pretty good.)

 Now I was paying attention.
 Rich, another guy, the guy who brought the beer and some other guy gathered to compare notes.
 They universally agreed that this was one of the worst beers they’ve ever had in their lives.

 This, from a brewery that serves a cannoli beer which is a spiced beer served with a bunch of chocolate shavings in a glass heavily rimmed with powdered sugar.
 But I digress.

 The group of guys went on for a bit about NEBCO.
 Full disclosure: I was a bit of a NEBCO fanboy, but whatever.
 Everyone should be.
 My favorite part of the discussion was when someone brought up NEBCO’s phenomenal Gandhi Bot DIPA and Rich, brewmaster and owner of Shebeen said, “I hate it.”
 The guy who brought the six pack claimed that he held a blind taste test of various beers and the Bot was universally reviled.
 Another guy said he’d only merely heard of it.